AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 ### The idea behind remote shells with netcat

 Netcat its a tool for Network operations, mostly used in troubleshooting and for simple packet transfer operations, it allows you to listen in a port, connect to a remote host in a specifc port and also allows custom payloads in your tcp packets.
-We will use this for only educacional porpuse, because there is a few real world use for this as a shell.
+We will use this for only educacional purpose, because there is a few real world use for this as a shell.

 #### Example:
 ```cmd